-It is important to note that whatever the School Committee decides, a remote option will be a choice for parents to make.

-- 1. In-Person Learning: Most of this document focuses on the steps we are taking to ensure a safe return for our students and staff this fall. - 2.
-Hybrid Model: (Combination of In-School & Remote): The implementation of a hybrid model is where students alternate between in-school and remote learning.
+- \It is important to note that whatever the School Committee decides, a remote option will be a choice for parents to make. - 1.
+In-Person Learning: A majority of this document focuses on the steps we are taking to ensure a safe return for our students and staff this fall. - 2.
+Hybrid Model: (In-Person & Remote Learning): The implementation of a hybrid model is where students alternate between in-person learning and remote learning.
 See the diagram below.
-Students on individualized education plans (IEPs) will be prioritized for receiving inschool instruction during the days when students are present.
+Students on individualized education plans (IEPs) will be prioritized for receiving inperson instruction during the days when students are present.

-Type of learning Monday Tuesday Wednesday Thursday Friday In School Cohort A Cohort A Deep cleaning Cohort B Cohort B Remote (at home) Cohort B Cohort B Cohort A & Cohort B Cohort A Cohort A
+Type of learning Monday Tuesday Wednesday Thursday Friday In-building Cohort A Cohort A Deep cleaning Cohort B Cohort B Remote (at home) Cohort B Cohort B Cohort A & Cohort B Cohort A Cohort A

 3. Remote Learning Model: In the event, schools need to close, online learning will be required throughout the duration of the COVID-19 crisis.
 We understand that this plan will need to look significantly different than our previous plan.
-Remote learning options will be available for individual students who cannot yet return to in-school, for students and families who choose this option, and for all students in the event of future classroom or school closures due to COVID-19.
+Remote learning options will be available for individual students who cannot yet return in-person, for students and families who choose this option, and also for all students in the event of future classroom or school closures due to COVID-19.
 At this time, we are still working on our remote learning model, and those details will be forthcoming.